-- 8.25 8.21 In the interests of pedestrian safety and convenience and to reduce environmental pollution the Council aims to minimise the amount of traffic entering the central zone of the Town Centre.
+- 8.21 In the interests of pedestrian safety and convenience and to reduce environmental pollution the Council aims to minimise the amount of traffic entering the central zone of the Town Centre.
 To this end, it does not intend to permit any additional free standing car parking facilities within this zone and will severely restrict the provision of dedicated parking with new developments or for existing businesses.
-Proposals that involve the removal of any existing car parking will be permitted as long as the development itself is in line with other policies and provisions set out in UDP.
-Proposals to use land awaiting development as a temporary car park may be considered acceptable. - TC1.5 TC 1.4 Proposals for additional car parking will be permitted in areas outside of the proposed central zone subject to meeting the following criteria: - a. in the case of stand alone car parks and those serving retail, cultural or leisure uses, that the car park is primarily intended to accommodate short-stay use and that it will be generally reasonably available for short stay public use by all sectors of the general public at all times (at a price in line with charges for equivalent parking on Council run car parks at the time in question); - b. that the design of the car park is considered satisfactory in terms of the relevant design policies of the plan; - c. that the car park is located and designed to give convenient and safe pedestrian access to adjoining parts of the town centre;
+Proposals that involve the removal of any existing car parking will be permitted as long as the development itself is in line with other policies and provisions set out in this UDP.
+Proposals to use land awaiting development as a temporary car park may be considered acceptable. - TC1.4 Proposals for additional car parking will be permitted in areas outside of the proposed central zone subject to meeting the following criteria: - a. in the case of stand alone car parks and those serving retail, cultural or leisure uses, that the car park is primarily intended to accommodate short-stay use and that it will be reasonably available for use by all sectors of the general public at all times;

-- d. that the car park: - i) would have a safe vehicular access to the public highway, and - ii) would be located and designed so as to minimise the scale and extent of additional vehicle movements within the centre; - e. that the proposed level of car parking provision would not exceed the Council's approved maximum standards; and - f. that full provision is made for parking for the disabled and for secure covered parking of cycles and motor-cycles in accordance with the Council's approved minimum standards.
+- b. that the design of the car park is considered satisfactory in terms of the relevant design policies of the Plan; - c. that the car park is located and designed to give convenient and safe pedestrian access to adjoining parts of the town centre; - d. that the car park: - i) would have a safe vehicular access to the public highway, and - ii) would be located and designed so as to minimise the scale and extent of additional vehicle movements within the centre; - e. that the proposed level of car parking provision would not exceed the Council's approved maximum standards; and - f. that full provision is made for parking for the disabled and for secure covered parking of cycles and motor-cycles in accordance with the Council's approved minimum standards.

-Where the pedestrian links referred to in (c) above are considered to be inadequate, the Council may require a developer to enter into seek a Section 106 obligation with the developer to fund their improvement to a satisfactory standard.
+Where the pedestrian links referred to in (c) above are considered to be inadequate, the Council may seek a section 106 planning obligation with the developer to fund their improvement to a satisfactory standard.